blackducksoftware/ohloh_api/README.md

 ## API Key

-Before you can access the Ohloh API, you must [register your application](https://www.openhub.net/accounts/me/api_keys/new) and obtain an API key.
+Before you can access the Open Hub API, you must [register your application](https://www.openhub.net/accounts/me/api_keys/new) and obtain an API key.
 Bandwidth will initially be limited to 1,000 requests per API key per day.

-An API Key should be unique to each application that accesses the Ohloh API.
+An API Key should be unique to each application that accesses the Open Hub API.
 You can register up to five applications.

 It is important not to share API keys.
-In order to access or modify account data, your application must be granted permission by an individual Ohloh account holder.
+In order to access or modify account data, your application must be granted permission by an individual Open Hub account holder.
 This permission is granted on a per-key basis.

 You can [register a new application](https://www.openhub.net/accounts/me/api_keys/new) or [view the status](https://www.openhub.net/accounts/me/api_keys) of your existing applications online.